invariablyafk/thinkc-mac-classic-helloworld/README.md

 ### About Macintosh Line Endings (CR) in Git

-Git lacks support for Macintosh-style text files that end only in a carriage return.
-So this repository stores the files in Unix standard Line-Feed terminated (LF) format.
+Git lacks support for Macintosh-style text files that end in a carriage return with each line.
+Unix standard is LF, and Windows uses CRLF.
+This repository stores the files in Unix standard Line-Feed terminated (LF) format.
 A filter is included to on-the-fly convert from LF to CR at checkout and check in, making this process transparent.
-Run this command after checking out the repository for the first time:
+Run this command after cloning the repository for the first time:

 `git config --local include.path ../.gitconfig`

-This will install the filter defined in `.gitconfig` and called from `.gitattributes` into your local repo so that you can ignore the CR/LF compatibility issue.
-File will appear to you as CR terminated, and will exist in git as LF terminated.
+This will install the filter defined in `.gitconfig` and called from `.gitattributes` into your local copy so that you can ignore the CR/LF compatibility issue.
+Files will appear to you as CR terminated, and will exist in git as LF terminated.

 ### To Do: